 Ploidy information from David Zlesak, May 9, 2014

-Parentage in USPP 17'391 (RADtee x Abraham Darby) cannot be correct, as RADtee was bred in 1997.
+Parentage in USPP 17,391 (RADtee x Abraham Darby) is correct.